connervieira/Assassin/CONFIGURATION.md

     - This setting has the following sub-values for configuration:
         - `enabled` determines whether the Bluetooth monitoring system is enabled or disabled.
         - `scan_time` determines how long (in seconds) that Assassin will scan for Bluetooth devices each cycle.
-            - Longer times will detect mode devices, but will also cause Assassin to take longer to refresh.
+            - Longer times will detect more devices, but will also cause Assassin to take longer to detect new devices.
+        - `latch_time` is a decimal number that determines how long an alert will remain active after it is no longer detected, measured in seconds.
         - `minimum_following_distance` the minimum distance (in miles) that a device has to follow Assassin before an alert will be displayed.
         - `log_devices` determines whether Assassin will log all of the Bluetooth devices it detects, and has the following sub-values:
             - `enabled` determines whether device logging is active.